If you don't find your answer here please email us at: email@example.com.

 No. It is not a good idea to mix the sunscreen with another cream, makeup, body lotions, water, coconut oil, etc. This would dilute the sunscreen reducing its SPF and compromising your sun protection.
 You can, however, apply sunscreen over another skin care product if you've allowed it to absorb into your skin first.
 Badger sunscreens are very moisturizing and nourishing on their own and you might find that you do not need another moisturizer.

 All of our sunscreens are totally safe and effective for the whole family.
 The only difference with our Baby Sunscreens is that we added Organic Roman Chamomile and Organic Calendula for their calming and soothing effects.
-We recommend that you check with your pediatrician if using our Anti Bug Sunscreen on infants as it contains added essential oils for maximum bug repellent efficacy.
 The FDA recommends that you consult your pediatrician or doctor when using any sunscreens on infants under 6 months of age.

 Since babies come in all shapes and sizes, the best way to ensure sufficient sun protection is to apply a generous amount of sunscreen to your little one, then rub it in.
 Remember to reapply at least every 2 hours, even if baby is in the shade!